Digital-Creativity-Labs/CuttingRoom-v0.0/README.md

 ## Samples

 Samples are available within the Samples directory of the repository.
 These include samples using the Unity [VideoPlayer](https://docs.unity3d.com/ScriptReference/Video.VideoPlayer.html) component and also samples using the [AVProVideo](https://renderheads.com/products/avpro-video/) plugin (not included).

+The sample Unity scenes provide an interactive demo on how to set up a Cutting Room production and also explain the functionality available within the tool.

 ## Contributions